 What if you want to use size to differentiate other type such as section headings?
 You would need even larger type.
 How much bigger?
 Well, how about we just follow best practice.
 Standards and surveys coalesce around a set of common sizes pretty well.
 In this case, I’ve used the HTML standard size differences as a baseline, as shown in Table 4.
 Of course, you may also want to make titles or headings bold or otherwise differentiate them from body copy to make sure the hierarchy is clear.

-Table 4—Type sizes for content and headings
+Table 4—Type sizes for content and headings, in points

 Large tablet / desktop